maskarade/Android-Orma/README.md

 Todo_Relation relation = orma.selectFromTodo();
 ```

-This is a query builder for `SELECT` statements.
+This is a query builder for `SELECT ...
+FROM *` statements.

 ## Updater Helper